-ets and drop iniets in sump conditions, Computation Sneet 6-1 has been prepared.
 Column 1 Inlet number and designation.
 Column 2 Total flow in c.f.s. to inlet.
-For inlets other than the first inlet in a system, f is the sum of runoff from contributing area plus carry-over flow from inlet inlets upstream.
+For inlets other than the first inlet in a system, flow is the sum of runoff from contributing area plus carry-over flow from inlet or inlets upstream.
 Column 3 Assumed length of inlet opening or perimeter in feet.

 Column 4 Total area of inlet opening based on assumed inlet opening length and opening height.
 Column 5 Discharge per unit foot of inlet opening.
 Column 2 divided by Column 3.
 Column 6 Computed head at inlet for weir flow conditions based on Figures 6-2 or 6-3 or the following equation: